-There are various cognitive enhancer drugs, such as adderall or amphetamines, as well as other drugs, such as nicotine, MDMA or LSD which have a similar effect.
-The main problem with many of those chemicals is that they have detrimental effect on health if used regularly.
-Also the enhancements they bring are only temporary and usually more of the substance is needed to make it work in continuous fashion.
+There are various cognitive enhancer drugs, such as Adderall or amphetamines, as well as other drugs, such as nicotine, MDMA or LSD which have a similar effect.
+The main problem with many of those chemicals is that they have a detrimental effect on health if used regularly.
+Also, the enhancements they bring are only temporary and usually, more substance is needed to make it work in a continuous and lasting fashion.

 Reinforcement vs. Transcendence

 Another important aspect is the quality of the stimulation provided.
 For example, Facebook is a cognitive stimulant, but it does not always stimulate cognition towards enhancement.
 Many studies show that people are using it to increase the feeling of self-worth and get a sense of the social belonging rather than to expand their mental capacities.
 Therefore, Facebook is a kind of stimulant that keeps people locked into the already existing patterns (filter bubbles), simply reinforcing what already exists, rather than pushing perception and sensations towards transcendence.
 Alternatively, apps like Quora (Q&A website) and StackOverflow that encourage mind-opening discussions and collaborative thinking, as well as MOOCs like Udemy and Coursera, which are educational resources, are the kind of cognitive stimulants that lead towards transcendence (going beyond the limits of one’s knowledge, enhancing one’s work practice etc.)